 (b) Each party agrees that it shall have no claim for innocent or negligent misrepresentation except where such misrepresentation has directly led to an Adverse Climate Outcome.

-Except as expressly provided in this Agreement, no variation of this Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives), expect in accordance with [INSERT REFERENCE TO IRIS’ CLAUSE (CLIMATE RISK SHARING PROVISIONS)].
+Except as expressly provided in this Agreement, no variation of this Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives), except in accordance with [INSERT REFERENCE TO IRIS’ CLAUSE (CLIMATE RISK SHARING PROVISIONS)].

 [INSERT STANDARD SEVERANCE PROVISIONS]